A step-by-step DIY tutorial on how to remodel stairs from carpet to wood, give your staircase a makeover by refinishing them.

 Also, touch up the paint on the wall if needed.

 And that is how to remodel stairs from carpet to wood.
-This staircase makeover makes all the difference plus now no more smells are coming from the old carpet.
+This staircase makeover makes a huge difference – remember the old carpet?

 If you want more inspiration on remodeling your outdated home, be sure to visit these projects: